ably/kafka-connect-ably/README.md

 ### Confluent Cloud Custom Connector

-It is possible to use the connector as a plugin on Confluent Cloud, referred to as "Custom Connectors".
+It is possible to use the connector as a plugin on Confluent Cloud as a [Custom Connectors](https://docs.confluent.io/cloud/current/connectors/bring-your-connector/overview.html).
 These steps assume that you have created a Confluent Cloud account and configured your cluster.

 1. Obtain the `.zip` of the connector as per [the manual installation guide](#manual-installation).
 2. Inside the cluster on your Confluent Cloud account, add a new Connector